Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

+This means that the translation of the algebraic definition of the WRT invariant following Theorem \ref{THEOREMM} shows that $\tau_\cN(M)$ is a linear combination of Lagrangian intersections in different configuration spaces $C_{2n+1,k}$, where the number of particles $k$ varies between $1$ and $(n-1)(\cN-1)+1$. \end{rmk} \begin{rmk} (Intersection in a fixed configuration space) A feature of the model presented in Theorem \ref{THEOREMW} is that it globalises all these intersections from above, showing that the $\cN^{th}$ WRT invariant is given by states of certain Lagrangian intersections in a fixed ambient space.

-\end{thm} In this expression $\psi^{C}_{\xi,N_1,...,N_l}$ is a specialisation of coefficients to complex numbers (see relation \eqref{not}).
-The coefficients from the above formula are presented in notation \ref{coefffrac}. \begin{rmk} (Encoding the Kirby colour)\\ The algebraic construction of the Witten-Reshetikhin-Turaev invariants for a $3$-manifold $M$ from representation theory is given as linear combinations of coloured Jones polynomials of the underlying link $L$ with colours bounded by the level $\cN$.
-The coefficients from this linear combination come from the so-called Kirby colour and they are quantum integers.
+All the intersections $\Lambda_{\bar{i}}(\beta_n)$ above are constructed from the classes $(\beta_{n} \cup {\mathbb I}_{n+3l+1} ) \ \mathscr F_{\bar{i}}^{\cN}$ and $\mathscr L_{\bar{i}}^{\cN}$ and take place in the fixed configuration space of $n(\cN-2)+l+1$ points in the $(2n+3l+1)$-punctured disk. \end{rmk} \begin{rmk} (Encoding the Kirby colour) Now, we discuss the coefficients which appear in the algebraic definition of the Witten-Reshetikhin-Turaev invariant for a $3$-manifold.
+This formula is given as linear combinations of coloured Jones polynomials of the underlying link $L$ and the coefficients come from the so-called Kirby colour and they are quantum integers.

-Theorem \ref{THEOREM} provides a globalised formula for $\tau_\cN(M) $ and does not require individual coloured Jones polynomials.
-For each multi-index $\bar{i}$ bounded by the level, we consider the intersection form $\Lambda_{\bar{i}}(\beta_n)$ between globalised classes in a covering of the configuration space, which do not depend on any colouring.
+Theorem \ref{THEOREMW} provides a globalised formula for $\tau_\cN(M) $ and does not require individual coloured Jones polynomials.
+For each multi-index $\bar{i}$ bounded by the level, we consider the intersection form $\Lambda_{\bar{i}}(\beta_n)$ between globalised classes in a covering of the configuration space, which does not depend on any colouring.
 Then, we have to add up its specialisations, corresponding to colours which are ``bigger'' than the index $\bar{i}$.
-Also, the coefficients coming from the Kirby colour are encoded in the homology classes.
-Geometrically, they are given precisely by the special $l$ purple circles and $l$ blue circles from the supports of the homology classes and they correspond to the orange intersection points from figure \ref{IntersectionForm}.